 Washington’s vulnerable wild sheep: working to conserve the bighorn

 When you think of the animals that Conservation Northwest works to protect and restore, what comes to mind?
 You may have a mental image of wolves, grizzly bears, or fishers.
-While it is true that our organization has placed emphasis on recovering historically-persecuted and nearly extinct carnivores in Washington, through our Sagelands Heritage Program we’re also working to help conserve a different kind of native species, one of the hoofed variety: the bighorn sheep.
+While it is true that our organization has placed emphasis on recovering historically-persecuted and locally extinct carnivores in Washington, through our Sagelands Heritage Program we’re also working to help conserve a different kind of native species, one of the hoofed variety: the bighorn sheep.

 News on bighorn sheep